crocs-muni/sec-certs/docs/configuration.md

 ---
 # Configuration

 The configuration is stored in yaml file `settings.yaml` at `sec_certs.config` package.
-These are the supported options, descriptions and default values.
+Below are the supported options, descriptions and default values.

 ```{code-cell} python